-If you haven’t tried making stuffed mushrooms, start with this recipe.
-The key to making these taste really flavorful is browning them well to get a slightly crisp texture on the top of these mushrooms.
+If you have not tried making stuffed mushrooms, start with this recipe.
+The key to making these taste flavorful is browning the mushrooms well to get a slightly crisp texture on the top.

-WOT we love about this recipe: It’s super quick and a family favorite on the WOT team.
-These can be served with a salad and voila, you have a quick dinner.
-Like we said above, the Chipotle Aioli makes these stuffed mushrooms a little more special, but they are great with or without the aioli.
+WOT we love about this recipe: It is super quick and a family favorite of the WOT team.
+These can be served with a salad, and voila, you have a quick dinner.
+As we said above, the Chipotle Aioli makes these stuffed mushrooms a little more special, but they are great with or without the aioli.

 Give them a try and let us know what you think!

 Easy Stuffed Mushrooms With Optional Chipotle Aioli Drizzle

 - 1 lb. ground sausage, no casing, we used Italian (pork or turkey)

 - 2 8 oz . packages of baby bella or white mushrooms cleaned and stems removed

 - 1 clove garlic, minced